Karanveer266/carbon-footprint-calculator-django/README.md

 http://karan266.pythonanywhere.com

+NOTE - I have hosted this app on pythonanywhere.com.
+So, it takes a lot of time to load the site, i will soon add the demo video for this project, be sure to check it out!

 # Carbon Footprint Calculator

 A Django web application that calculates and analyzes carbon footprints based on user activities and food consumption patterns.